yali2021/sql-agent-demo/README.md

 ## Limitations

+- Intent routing currently uses simple keyword-based logic
-- Generated SQL may not always be accurate
+- Generated SQL may still contain errors for complex or ambiguous questions
+- The application uses a small demo SQLite dataset
-- No validation layer
+- No user authentication or production-level security controls

 ---